World Thyroid Day | Thyroid Gland and Thyroid Hormones.

 Thyroid hormones influence digestion and gut motility.
 Hypothyroidism can cause constipation, while hyperthyroidism might lead to diarrhea or frequent bowel movements.
 A sluggish thyroid often means a sluggish bowel.

 Certain chemicals—like BPA, pesticides, and flame retardants—can interfere with thyroid function.
-These "endocrine disruptors" mimic or block hormones, potentially contributing to thyroid hormone imbalance.
+These endocrine disruptors can block or mimic hormones, potentially contributing to thyroid hormone imbalance.

 Abnormally low and high thyroid hormone levels can impact menstrual cycles and ovulation, making it harder to conceive.
 Treating thyroid issues often improves fertility and pregnancy outcomes.